azc5OQ/libopusjs-wasm--build-steps/README.md

-this project can reproduce exact .wasm file used in https://github.com/azc5OQ/lemon-chat client.html
+this project can reproduce exact .wasm file that is embedded in https://github.com/azc5OQ/lemon-chat client.html as base64 string